niplav/site/forecasters.md

 	Provide your best probabilistic estimate for the following question.
 	Give ONLY the probability, no other words or explanation.
 For example:
 	10%.
 Give the most likely guess, as short as possible; not a complete sentence, just the guess!
-The question is: ${QUESTION}.
+	The question is: ${QUESTION}. ${RESOLUTION_CRITERIA}.

 Multiplicative decomposition:

-	Provide your best probabilistic estimate for the following question: ${QUESTION}.
+	Provide your best probabilistic estimate a question.

 	Your output should be structured in three parts.